SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Creating a Smart Rule

-Smart Rules can be created either under "Configuration -> Smart Rules" or under the "Info tab" of a group or device.
+Smart Rules can be created either under "Configuration -> Smart Rules" or under the "Info tab" of a group or a device.

 Smart Rules are created as follows: